Fine-Context Shadow Detection using Shadow Removal: Introduction

 There is a high probability of the presence of shadows in any image captured in natural conditions.
 Shadows are caused by objects occluding the light from the illumination source thus causing color, intensity and texture changes in the surface where the light is obstructed.
 Presence of a single object with an illumination source is enough to cast a shadow (excluding perpendicular conditions), be it outdoors or indoors.
 Detecting shadows is of high importance in computer vision because of two main reasons.
 First, shadows hamper the image scene causing a performance drop for other major vision tasks like semantic segmentation \cite{guan2008wavelet}, object detection \cite{mikic2000moving}, video surveillance \cite{matusek2008shadow} and visual tracking \cite{cucchiara2001improving}.
 In these tasks, careful delineation or removal of shadows aids in a performance boost.
 Second, detecting shadows help in other tasks like inferring the scene geometry \cite{karsch2011rendering, junejo2008estimating, okabe2009attached}, camera parameters \cite{wu2010camera} and light source localization \cite{panagopoulos2009robust, lalonde2009estimating}.

 Traditional methods proposed for shadow detection in images develop physical models \cite{finlayson2005removal, finlayson2009entropy} or use machine learning models based on hand-crafted features \cite{lalonde2010detecting, huang2011characterizes, zhu2010learning}.
 Following the popularity of deep learning methods in solving computer vision tasks, a lot of methods based on convolutional neural networks (ConvNets) were proposed for the task of shadow detection \cite{zhao2019egnet,zheng2019distraction,zhu2018bidirectional, wang2017stagewise,wang2018stacked,wang2019densely, chen2020multi, chen2018reverse, vicente2016large, vicente2017leave, nguyen2017shadow}.
 ConvNet-based methods are found to be successful for shadow detection as they are able to learn global contexts of the shadow region better than any other previous methods.
 This key property is specifically demonstrated in recent works \cite{zhu2018bidirectional,nguyen2017shadow, hu2018direction}.
+However, these methods perform poorly when shadow regions or small or have blurry boundaries.
+In this work, we focus on solving the fine-context problem in shadow detection.

+First, we propose a new network architecture for the detection to efficiently segment shadow regions of fine context.
+Although ConvNets work better at capturing global context as the deeper layers focus on bigger objects due to a larger receptive field, the number of filters focusing on extracting information about fine context is still very less as only the shallow layers are responsible for extracting local information.
+Even though extracting local features were explored by using input at different resolutions \cite{zhu2018bidirectional}, it still does not work well in segmenting fine context shadow regions which are small or with unclear boundaries.
+To this end, we propose a Fine Context aware Shadow Detection Network (FCSD-Net) where we introduce a fine context detector block that constraints the receptive field size from enlarging in the deeper layers thus helping in feature extraction of shadow regions which are small, unclear or with confounding boundaries.